Updated November 2020

 The Christmas season can get chaotic.
-Taking a time-out from all that to visit a city full of holiday lights and sounds gives you actual quality time with your partner and your kids.
+Taking a time-out from all the planning, shopping, wrapping, cooking to visit a city full of holiday lights and sounds gives you quality time with your partner and your kids.

 Atlanta Ballet’s “The Nutcracker”

 The Nutcracker Suite was meant to make its debut at the Cobb Energy Performing Arts Center in 2020.
 The music, dance and always make me nostalgic for the Christmases of my childhood.

 In its former home at historic Fox theater I always told first-timers they must splurge on a seat in the ‘snow row’ for a complete experience.
 You can guess what happens there!
 For kids it’s quite magical and make them feel part of the action.
 It’s a fun feature I hope they keep in the ballet’s new home

 Covid 19 Update: The pandemic is keeping the lights dark at the Cobb this holiday season.
 But they are offering The Nutcracker Drive-In Movie Experience.